How to Assemble

 Including Other Information

-If possible and where relevant, the report may include things that are related to the core, but are not core impacts, such as tools or measures identified for relevant impact concepts – but only if they have been assessed by the PC-CIS developers as specifically addressing impacts in the PC-CIS and are assessed for patient centricity, sound methods, and a relevant context(s) of use.
+If possible and where relevant, the report may include things that are related to the core, but are not core impacts, such as tools or measures identified for relevant impact concepts – but only if they have been assessed by the PC-CIS developers as specifically addressing impacts in the PC-CIS and are evaluated for patient centricity, sound methods, and a relevant context(s) of use.
 Assessing these tools can be challenging and resource intensive.
-In essence, before you recommend a tool, you as the PC-CIS developer, need to be comfortable that the tool is measuring what it claims to measure and is a useful extension of the PC-CIS in application.
+Before recommending a tool, the PC-CIS developer needs to be comfortable that the tool is measuring what it claims to measure and is a useful extension of the PC-CIS in application.
 These add-ons are not core impacts but can help with efficiency in application of the core set.
 They are not required for a PC-CIS.

 Dissemination and Open-Source Sharing of PC-CIS

-In the spirit of accessibility and mutual opportunities to learn, it is best practice to make PC-CIS available in a variety of locations that are accessible and usable by patients and other stakeholders.
+In the spirit of accessibility and mutual opportunities to learn, it is a best practice to make your PC-CIS available in a variety of locations that are accessible and usable by patients and other stakeholders (e.g., open access).
 It would also be valuable to disseminate PC-CIS through non-traditional channels, such as patient advocacy organization websites and other patient-facing media and online channels.